OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/csharp/README.md

 This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time.

-- use command `create-reminder` to get card with actions `Schedule task`.
+- use command `create-reminder` to get card with action `Schedule task`.

 ![Schedule task ](BotDailyTaskReminder/Images/ScheduleTaskCard.png)